palantir/atlasdb/docs/source/configuration/enabling_cassandra_tracing.rst

 .. code:: properties

     tracing_enabled: true           # self explanatory

-    trace_probability: 1.0          # the probability we trace an eligible query
+    # the probability we trace an eligible query
-    min_duration_to_log_ms: 1000    # the minimum amount of time a traced query has to take to actually be logged
+    # this is a pre-filter and a good tool to use to ensure you're not tracing
+    # frequently enough to incur performance degradation
+    trace_probability: 1.0

     # a comma separated list of tables whose queries are eligible for tracing
     # for namespaced tables the table entry must be <namespace>.<table>
+    # like "trace_probability", this is also a pre-filter
     tables_to_trace: _transactions,namespaceOne.table_7,namespaceTwo.table_3

+    # the minimum amount of time a traced query has to take to actually be logged
+    # this is a post-filter and so the trace is still done (and thus still incurs
+    # a performance hit) even if you do not log it
+    min_duration_to_log_ms: 1000